 If you discover an inpatient program like this, expect to live at the treatment center for a predetermined period of time, often 30 days.
 Outpatient programs, however, allow a person to live at home while attending therapy several times per week.
 Inpatient treatment may be best for those who are suicidal or who have underlying psychiatric or substance abuse disorders.

 Regardless of whether the treatment is inpatient or outpatient, group therapy is a great option for treating sexual addictions.
 Group work helps people feel less isolated; provides a peer group who can confront faulty thinking as it arises; and provides information and real examples of coping with sexually compulsive behaviors.
 Group therapy also improves communication skills with others.7

-Aftercare and Support Groups
+Sex Addict Aftercare And Support Groups

 For ongoing aftercare, there are several 12-step programs designed to address the specific needs of people with sex addictions.
 These programs, including Sexaholics Anonymous and Sex Addicts Anonymous, use the same principles found in other well-known 12-step addiction programs.
 Just as with Alcoholics Anonymous and Narcotics Anonymous, participants attend regular meetings and receive recovery wisdom and support from a program sponsor.

 Different from the abstinence-based goals of drug and alcohol treatment, though, the goal for those with sex addiction is not complete abstinence, but rather a return to healthy sexual behavior.